divonlan/genozip/docs/genozip.rst

       | Note: files compressed with this option are NOT identical to the original file after decompression.
 For this reason, it is not possible to use this option in combination with --test or --md5.
       |

 .. option:: --best  Best compression.
+For SAM/BAM and FASTQ, --reference must be used as well.

       | Note: Running with this option is a bit slower and consumes more memory.
 Also, subsetting the resulting genozip file (eg ``genocat --regions``) will be slower.
       | Tip: To avoid running out of memory on a low-resource personal computer, combine with limiting threads using ``--threads``.